-Use Case B - Determination upon PLC Update
+3.2.2.
+Use Case B-Determination upon PLC Update

 To install new software on the PLC, the target state comes from user-provided update data.
-This data typically includes a TIA project file, which is first opened using the TIA Openness API.
-The open-source software TiaExportBlocks [21] extracts variable tables in XML format from the TIA project and exports them to an XML file.
-The hardware topology is exported as an AML file [22] using the CAx export function of the TIA Openness API.
+These data typically include a TIA project file, which is first opened using the TIA Openness API.
+The open-source software TiaExportBlocks [22] extracts variable tables in XML format from the TIA project and exports them to an XML file.
+The hardware topology is exported as an AML file [23] using the CAx export function of the TIA Openness API.

-This process results in software data in XML format and hardware data in AML format (CAEX standard) [23].
+This process results in software data in XML format and hardware data in AML format (CAEX standard) [24].

 The test script now has the target state for the software and hardware, which is essential for the compatibility check.
-The CAEX format in AML uses the PLCopen XML standard [24] for machine-readable hardware topology.
+The CAEX format in AML uses the PLCopen XML standard [25] for machine-readable hardware topology.